Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

-The choice of demanding that $\h_1(x)\geq 0$ for $x=\pm\frac{1}{2}\theta^{1/2}$ may appear mysterious, but can be understood using the geometric picture being developed; see Figure~\ref{f.fkg}.
-Indeed, the choice is made by combining the information on the shape of the profile under the conditioning that $\h_1(0)\geq\theta$ from Theorem~\ref{mt.one point limit shape} (note that $(\pm\smash{\frac{1}{2}\theta^{1/2}},0)$ lie on $\tri$), the information from Theorem~\ref{mt.fkg sharpness} on when the FKG inequality will be sharp (the line joining \smash{$(\pm\frac{1}{2}\theta^{1/2},0)$} is tangent to $-x^2$), and the intuition that a Brownian bridge starting from height zero will essentially not be affected by the lower boundary $x\mapsto -x^2$ and so will allow the boundary to be safely ignored.
-Note however that, as we saw above, while we use these mentioned theorems to inform our choice of $x=\pm\frac{1}{2}\theta^{1/2}$, the argument does not actually apply these theorems.
+The reason this recursion works, and the choice of demanding that $\cL_1(x)\geq 0$ for $x=\pm\frac{1}{2}\theta^{1/2}$ may appear mysterious, but can be understood using the geometric picture being developed; see Figure~\ref{f.fkg}.
+Indeed, the choice is made by combining the information on the shape of the profile under the conditioning that $\cL_1(0)\geq\theta$ from Theorem~\ref{mt.one point limit shape} (note that $(\pm\smash{\frac{1}{2}\theta^{1/2}},0)$ lie on $\tri$), the information from Theorem~\ref{mt.fkg sharpness} on when the FKG inequality will be sharp (the line joining \smash{$(\pm\frac{1}{2}\theta^{1/2},0)$} is tangent to $-x^2$), and the intuition that a Brownian bridge starting from height zero will essentially not be affected by the lower boundary $x\mapsto -x^2$ and so will allow the boundary to be safely ignored.
+In other words, the choices made render the recursion essentially an equality up to first order in the exponent, explaining why the recursion converges to the sharp bound.
+Note however, as we saw above, that while we use these mentioned theorems to inform our choice of $x=\pm\frac{1}{2}\theta^{1/2}$, the argument does not actually formally apply these theorems (indeed, for instance, Theorem~\ref{mt.fkg sharpness} is not yet proven and will actually use the lower bound on the upper tail in its proof).

-Having explained the arguments for the one-point asymptotics for the KPZ equation, let us end this section by indicating how to go from them to the general initial data tail bounds.
-Essentially, we combine the convolution formula mentioned above, which expresses $\hf(0)$ in terms of the entire process $\h_1$, with new sharp upper tail asymptotics for statistics like $\sup_{x\in\R} \h(x) + (1-\varepsilon)x^2$ which we obtain from the one-point asymptotics using resampling arguments.

-We next turn to sketching the proofs of the shapes of the top curve under the conditionings $\{\h_1(0)=\theta\}$ (which, as already evident, is the main ingredient in the proof of the one point estimate) and $\{\h_1(-\theta^{1/2})=a\theta,\h_1(\theta^{1/2})=b\theta\}$.
+We next turn to sketching the proofs of the shapes of the top curve under the conditionings $\{\cL_1(0)=\theta\}$ (which, as already evident, is the main ingredient in the proof of the one point estimate) and $\{\cL_1(-\theta^{1/2})=a\theta,\cL_1(\theta^{1/2})=b\theta\}$.
 We will then outline a remaining step in the argument for the extremal stationary ensembles, which relies on an extension of such arguments.